ScottMcGready/the-conference-bible/README.md

 You should have clearly defined goals that you want to achieve at the end of each stage, and sometimes these stages may overlap, or repeat themselves.

 Things will change, go wrong, or not quite stick to the original plan and that's **absolutely fine**.
 Understanding that things might go wrong, planning for those eventualities, and having contingencies in place can massively help to keep the event running smoothly.

+### Advisors

+Having a friendly face that's done it all before can massively reduce the pressure of running an event.
+Their guidance and experience can help

+### AV & tech

+TBC

 ### Branding